Teeldinho/places/README.md

 ## Areas of Improvement

-- **UI Styling**: The current DaisyUI version is a beta version running on Tailwind CSS v4, which results in styling issues (particularly with padding).
-Consider migrating to a stable UI library or customizing the styling.
+- **UI Styling**: The current DaisyUI version is a beta version running on Tailwind CSS v4, which results in styling issues (particularly with padding -- manual fix applied).
 - **Geocoding**: Implement geocoding to automatically determine the location coordinates based on the property address.
 This would improve data accuracy and user experience.
 - **Enhanced Search Functionality**: Improve search to include more product attributes (e.g., price, number of bedrooms).
-- **Pagination**: Implementing pagination for better performance with large datasets, especially for the unmapped properties list.
 - **Complete Add/Edit Functionality**: Fully implement the UI and logic for adding and editing properties.

 ## Getting Started